-Discover the ancient Incan Civilization in its former capital Cusco, Peru through first-hand anthropological research and visits to historical Andean sites.
+Discover the ancient Inca Civilization in its former capital Cusco, Peru, through first-hand anthropological research and visits to historical Andean sites.

 • Living and studying in Cusco, and learning about the culture and history of the Andes

-• Visit Machu Picchu, a UNESCO World Heritage site and one of the Seven Wonders of the world
+• Visiting Machu Picchu, a UNESCO World Heritage site and one of the Seven Wonders of the World

-• Participate in excursionsto the Sacred Valley of the Incas and little known archaeological ruins hidden in the mountainous terrain.
+• Participating in excursions to the Sacred Valley of the Incas and little known archaeological ruins hidden in the mountainous terrain.

 • June 16 – July 20, 2019

 • ANTHRO 134A: The Archaeology of the Incas (6 units)

 • At least one year of college coursework completed by the start of the program

 • Space is limited and applications are accepted on a first-come, first-served basis